 Allow the ecstasy of a great bite of food to transport you to an altered state.
 In Italy, savoring meals and dawdling over courses is a means of celebrating life and carving out moments of sensory pleasure.
 In my experience, the food served at these meals tastes better.
 I believe it’s because I’m partaking in the ritual of marking the moment, guided by the culture that invented la dolce vita.

 You, too, can embrace the good life and keep exotic or luxurious foods on hand.
-Couture cocoa, a fine port or a bottle of bubbly that you open just because it’s Tuesday.
-A triple creme brie that you nibble while you sip Sauvignon Blanc on the veranda.
+Couture cocoa, a fine port or a bottle of NA sparkling tea1 that you open just because it’s Tuesday.
+A triple creme brie that you nibble while you sip a mocktail on the veranda.
 Oreos dipped into a frosty mug of milk.

 It doesn’t have to be fancy.
 Just mouthwatering enough to demand a time-out.

 And taste needn’t be the only sense involved.
 Smell and memory are closely linked because of the brain’s anatomy.
-Aromas reach the region of the brain that processes emotion – the amygdala – before they reach the thinking, rational part.
+Aromas reach the amygdala—the region of the brain that processes emotion—before they reach the thinking, rational part.
 In other words, when you smell something, you process an emotion before you process a thought.
 Scent-oriented memories are exceptional in that they can trigger deep nostalgia, and make you feel all the feels.

 I have marked many happy moments with scents.
 Jasmine reminds me of my hometown in spring.
-The smell of mulling spices brings back cozy Christmas memories.
+Mulling spices always evoke cozy Christmas flashbacks.
 Polo cologne makes me think of my father.
-And to this day, I love the smell of kerosene because it reminds me of my favorite human of all time – my grandpa – and his rock saws.
+And to this day, I love the smell of kerosene because it reminds me of my favorite human of all time—my grandpa—and his rock saws.

 Pause to Notice Beauty